na-na-hi/renget/archive/lmg_models.md

 	A LoRA trained on a variety of combined roleplaying datasets.
 Made by the creator of SuperCOT.
 This is a prototype at around 0.5 epochs.
 It uses a special format, so read the LoRA card for instructions.

-	The links will be updated with updated checkpoints as they come, and this entry will be removed when the final version is posted.
+	It's not generally recommended for use yet, given its an early prototype.
+This entry will be removed when the final version is posted.

 	>Type: Roleplay Instruct
 	>Filtering: ???